casey/just/README.md

   @echo B
 ```

 `bar.just` will be included in `justfile` as a submodule.
-Contrasting with
+Recipes, aliases, and
-`import`s, submodules are independent, and variables, recipes, and other items
+variables defined in one submodule cannot be used in another, and each module
-defined in one submodule cannot be used in another.
+uses its own settings.

 Recipes in submodules can be invoked as subcommands: